openstack-archive/qinling/README.rst

 Perform following commands on your local host, the process will create runtime/function/execution in Qinling.

 #.
+(Optional) Prepare a docker image including development environment for a
-First, build a docker image that is used to create runtime in Qinling and
+   specific programming language.
+For your convenience, I already build one (``lingxiankong/python-runtime``) in my docker hub account that you could directly use to create runtime in Qinling.
-   upload to docker hub.
 Only ``Python 2`` runtime is supported for now, but it is very easy to add another program language support.
-Run the commands in ``qinling`` repo directory, replace ``DOCKER_USER`` with your docker hub
+If you indeed want to build a new image, run the following commands in ``qinling`` repo directory, replace ``DOCKER_USER`` with your own docker hub username:
-   username:

    .. code-block:: console